FontStruct/fonthx/README.md

 – In order to view this example, you will need to point a web server at dist/examples/pixelfonter/js/index.html

 ## And even with WASM!

+This is complicated and unstable – an adventure.

     HXCWD=`pwd` haxe build/examples/pixelfonter/pixelfonter-wasm.hxml